Clients: What to Expect

 We will take the necessary precautions to ensure safety for the appointment, which may include rescheduling your appointment, conducting a phone/video appointment with you, or utilizing proper personal protective equipment (PPE) if an on-site in-person appointment is clinically necessary.

 - We are taking extra precautions to help ensure your health and safety, as well as the health and safety of our staff.
 All clients will be screened when they arrive for their on-site appointment.
 You will be asked to use hand sanitizer, wear a surgical mask over your mouth and nose, and have your temperature taken.
 If you do not have a surgical mask, we will provide you with one.
-You will be asked screening questions to assess for COVID-19 related symptoms.
+You will be asked screening questions to assess for COVID-19 related symptoms or exposure.

 - Anyone with a fever of 100.4 or more or who answers yes to any of the screening questions will be sent home.
 Exceptions may be made for appointments needing to take place on-site, as clinically appropriate.
 If your appointment continues on-site, you will be directed to the designated isolation room.
 You will then be seen via telehealth or in person with your treating provider dressed in full PPE.